kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

   failure of a Job.
 Examples of this are frameworks like MPI and PyTorch etc.

 You can configure a success policy, in the `.spec.successPolicy` field, to meet the above use cases.
-This policy can handle Job successes based on the succeeded pods.
+This policy can handle Job success based on the succeeded pods.
 After the Job meet success policy, the job controller terminates the lingering Pods.
 A success policy is defined by rules.
 Each rule can take one of the following forms:

-* When you specify the `succeededIndexes` only, once all indexes specified in the `succeededIndexes` succeeded, the Job is marked as succeeded.
+* When you specify the `succeededIndexes` only, once all indexes specified in the `succeededIndexes` succeed, the job controller marks the Job as succeeded.
   The `succeededIndexes` must be a list of intervals between 0 and `.spec.completions-1`.
-* When you specify the `succeededCount` only, once the number of succeeded indexes reaches the `succeededCount`, the Job is marked as succeeded.
+* When you specify the `succeededCount` only, once the number of succeeded indexes reaches the `succeededCount`, the job controller marks the Job as succeeded.
-* When you specify both `succeededIndexes` and `succeededCount`, once the number of succeeded indexes specified in the `succeededIndexes` reaches the `succeededCount`, the Job is marked as succeeded.
+* When you specify both `succeededIndexes` and `succeededCount`, once the number of succeeded indexes from the subset of indexes specified in the `succeededIndexes` reaches the `succeededCount`, the job controller marks the Job as succeeded.

-Note that when you specify multiple rules in the `.spec.succeessPolicy.rules`, the rules are evaluated in order.
-Once the Job meets a rule, the remaining rules are ignored.
+Note that when you specify multiple rules in the `.spec.succeessPolicy.rules`, the job controller evaluates the rules in order.
+Once the Job meets a rule, the job controller ignores remaining rules.

 Here is a manifest for a Job with `successPolicy`: